 Membership in the AMA is open to:

-- Physicians who possess the United States degree of doctor of medicine (MD) or doctor of osteopathy (DO), or a recognized international equivalent.
+- Physicians who possess the United States degree of doctor of medicine (MD) or doctor of osteopathic medicine (DO), or a recognized international equivalent.

 - Resident physicians who possess the United States degree of MD or DO, or a recognized international equivalent, and are serving in residencies or fellowships approved by the American College of Graduate Medical Education (ACGME) or the American Osteopathic Association (AOA).